Strict local martingales and bubbles: C adl ag strictly positive strict local martingales

-\begin{rem} Corollary \ref{cor} makes clear why we cannot work with the natural augmentation of $(\tilde{\F}_t)_{t\geq0}$.
-Indeed, we have $A_n:=\{\tau^X \leq n\}\in\F_n\cap\F_{\tau^X-}$ and ${\p}(A_n)=0$ for all $n\in\N$, while ${\q}(A_n)>0$ for some $n$ if $X$ is a strict local $\p$-martingale.
-However, it is in general rather inconvenient to work without any augmentation, especially if one works with an uncountable number of stochastic processes as for example in an incomplete market situation.
-For this reason a new kind of augmentation - called the $(\tau^X_n)$-natural augmentation - is introduced in \cite{split2}, which is suitable for the change of measure from $\p$ to $\q$ undertaken here.
-Since for the financial applications in the second part of this paper the setup introduced above is already sufficient, we do not bother about this augmentation here and refer the interested reader to \cite{split2} for more technical details. \end{rem}
+\begin{rem} Corollary~\ref{cor} makes clear why we cannot work with the natural augmentation of $(\tilde{\mathcal{F}}_t)_{t\geq0}$.
+Indeed, we have $A_n:=\{\tau^X \leq n\}\in\mathcal{F}_n\cap\mathcal{F}_{\tau^X-}$ and ${\mathsf{P}}(A_n)=0$ for all $n\in\mathbb{N}$, while ${\mathsf{Q}}(A_n)>0$ for some $n$ if $X$ is a strict local $\mathsf{P}$-martingale.
+However, it is in general rather inconvenient to work without any augmentation, especially if one works with an uncountable number of stochastic processes.
+For this reason, a new kind of augmentation---called the $(\tau^X_n)$-natural augmentation---is introduced in \cite{KN}, which is suitable for the change of measure from $\mathsf{P}$ to $\mathsf{Q}$ undertaken here.
+Since for the financial applications in the second part of this paper the setup introduced above is already sufficient, we do not bother about this augmentation here and refer the interested reader to \cite{KN} for more technical details. \end{rem}